efrecon/primer/docs/CONVENTIONS.md

     underscore).
   + All exported variables should start with `PRIMER_XXX_`.
 The `XXX` is the same as the name of the module, though in uppercase.
+  + There should be as little exported variables as possible, preferably none.

+## Developing Installation Steps

++ The name of a step can only contain lower case alphanumeric characters and underscores.
++ Given a step named xxx:
+  + Its implementation should be named with the same name, followed by `.sh`, e.g. `xxx.sh`.
+  + All exported functions should start with `primer_step_xxx_`.
+  + All internal functions should start with `_primer_step_xxx_` (note the leading underscore).
+  + All exported variables should start with `PRIMER_STEP_XXX_`.
+The `XXX` is the same as the name of the module, though in uppercase.
-  + There should be as little as exported variables as possible, preferably none.
+  + There should be as little exported variables as possible, preferably none.